-- Pet pregnancy, birthing, and raising litters is expensive.
+- Save you money, as pet pregnancy, birthing, and raising litters is expensive.

 How to apply:

-Or, download the Spay and Neuter Application Form and return it to HSTT with payment by mail or in person.
+Alternatively, you may download the Spay and Neuter Application Form and return it to HSTT with vaccination records and payment by mail or in person.

 ***Active and retired US military may download the Spay/Neuter Application form HERE for more information and instructions.